Nemocccc/try_using_git/README.md

 # <font color=#008000>***try_using_git***</font>😵[^1].
-[^1]: i want to change the style of my content here, well, it seem to be in no use.

 this repository is used as a trash to contain wy inferior codes and others i produced.
 <br><br>
 yes!!!here you can see all kinds of rubbish.😋